Did you know the reason you experience spasticity after TBI has nothing to do with your muscles?

 Sometimes spasticity will resolve on its own, but it is better not to wait for this to happen.

-So what can be done to treat spasticity after TBI effectively?
+So what can you do to treat spasticity after TBI effectively?

 1. Stretching and Passive Range-of-Motion

-Passive range of motion exercises and stretching are often used to treat spasticity, which can be helpful.
+Therapists often use passive range of motion exercises and stretching to treat spasticity, which can be helpful.

-Stretching is important for preventing contractures from developing, so it should definitely be incorporated into your spasticity treatment.
+Stretching is important for preventing contractures from developing, so you should definitely incorporate it into your spasticity treatment.

-Orthotic braces like a cast or splint on your arms or legs can also be used to prevent contractures.
+You can also use orthotic braces like a cast or splint on your arms or legs to prevent contractures.
 These keep the limb in a stretched position and slowly lengthen the muscle.

 These methods don’t help the muscle relax though, which means they don’t really treat spasticity; they just stop it from getting worse.